CAPSELOCKE/CAPSELOCKE/README.md

 ## Usage

-1. Chop up a body of text into tweets
+1. `chopper.js` - chop up a body of text into tweets

 Running the following will chop up a body of text into 140 character chunks.
 Paragraph breaks will end a tweet.
 The tweets will be saved into a folder called `tweets` in the same directory as the script.
 A list of the tweets